drbean/edit/tsailin/pasteur_perspective.md

 scientists should be encouraged to pursue, both exploring scientific understanding and exploiting it as technology to meet practical needs.

+Universities moving in the direction of
-From the underpin of organizational ambidexterity (Tushman and O'Reilly, 1996; Raisch and Birkinshaw, 2008), universities developing toward the Pasteur's quadrant are expected to create ambidextrous structures and contexts to pursue research excellence and research commercialization simultaneously.
-By re-conceptualization of Pasteur's quadrant and organizational ambidexterity, this paper argues Pasteurian Orientation (PO) includes two sub-orientations: the knowledge creation orientation (KCO) and the knowledge utilization orientation (KUO) which deploys the two dimensions represent two major distinctive activities in entrepreneurial universities.
-Moreover, the PO is equivalent to the knowledge creation orientation multiplied by the knowledge creation orientation and the knowledge utilization orientation, as shown in Equation 1(Gibson & Birkinshaw, 2004).
-Correctly, the PO could be regarded as *the organizational propensity to develop organizational strategies, processes, and structures to achieve, simultaneously, knowledge creation and knowledge utilization*.
+Pasteur's quadrant need to create ambidextrous structures and contexts that can underpin the pursuit of research excellence and research commercialization simultaneously (Tushman and O'Reilly,
+1996; Raisch and Birkinshaw, 2008).
+In a re-conceptualization of Pasteur's quadrant and organizational ambidexterity that extends analysis of these ambidextrous structures and contexts, this paper argues Pasteurian Orientation
+(PO) includes two sub-orientations: a knowledge creation orientation (KCO) and a knowledge utilization orientation (KUO), creating a two-dimensional plane on which the major activities which distinguish a entrepreneurial university can be mapped.
+Moreover, we posit the effect of the two orientations is multiplicative and that PO is equivalent to the knowledge creation orientation multiplied by the knowledge utilization orientation, as shown in Equation 1 (Gibson & Birkinshaw, 2004).
+Conceptually, the PO could be regarded as *the organizational propensity to develop organizational strategies, processes, and structures to achieve, simultaneously, knowledge creation and knowledge utilization*.